danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 The pipeline we created in the previous step requires a <a href="https://docs.aws.amazon.com/elastictranscoder/latest/developerguide/working-with-presets.html" target="_blank" rel="noopener noreferrer">preset</a> to work.
 Presets contain settings we want to be applied during the transcoding process.
 And lucky for us, AWS already has system presets to create MP3 files.

-In the web console, click on "Presets" and filter on keyword "MP3".
-Select one and take note of the "ARN" and "Preset ID".
+In the web console, click on "Presets" and filter on the keyword "MP3".
+Select a preset and take note of its "ARN" and "Preset ID".
 We'll also need these to configure our Lambda function later on.

 <figure>
   <img src="./img/preset.png" alt="Image of the Elastic Transcoder MP3 preset.">